The O-1 nonimmigrant visa is available to individuals with exceptional abilities in the sciences, arts, education, business, or athletics.

 Can I acquire an O-1 visa without hiring an attorney?

 Yes, but it’s a complex process.
-An experienced immigration attorney will streamline the process by acquiring and submitting all the necessary information in a timely fashion.
-A lawyer will also help communicate with the USCIS, if necessary.
+An experienced O-1 visa lawyer will streamline the process by acquiring and submitting all the necessary information in a timely fashion.
+An O-1 work visa lawyer will also help communicate with the USCIS, if necessary.

 What is the processing time for an O-1 petition?